-The Il-2 was designed in 1940, with production starting early in 1941, but when the Nazis invaded there were only 249 available.
+The Il-2 was designed in 1940, with production starting early in 1941, but when Germany invaded there were only 249 available.

 After the German Invasion of the Soviet Union with Operation Barbarossa, the Soviets put into effect a mass-retreat of civilians and industry eastward.
 Around 16,000,000 civilians evacuated during this time, plus well over 1,500 large factories.

 Once rebuilt and settled, Soviet production slammed into gear, pumping out more equipment than any other nation ever had before.
 Part of this output was the Il-2, which became “as essential to the Red Army as air and bread”, as Stalin put it.